SY223/SY223/README.md

 I'm **Solomon (SY223)** — an aspiring **Audit & Assurance professional** and **Software Engineer** with a strong foundation in **Accounting, Financial Technology, and Backend Engineering**.

 I am passionate about bridging the gap between **finance and technology**: building tools that improve reporting accuracy, automating workflows, and documenting processes so others can learn and build faster.
-Alongside my technical journey, I also enjoy **technical writing** — turning complex ideas into clear, actionable knowledge.
+Alongside my technical journey, I also enjoy **technical writing**, turning complex ideas into clear, actionable knowledge.

 I create and contribute to:
 - 🧾 **Audit & FinTech projects** (automation, compliance, reporting)